quandyfactory/twitter_search/README.md

 Note that if you are searching for a hashtag, on some systems you will need to escape the [octothorpe](http://en.wiktionary.org/wiki/octothorpe) (the # symbol) to have the `sys` module recognize it as an argument.

 ## Version History

+### Version 0.2

+* Release Date: 2013-02-22
+* Changes:
+    * Script was refusing to save to file with unicode decode error.
+I took a dirty shortcut and added a function that strips out non-unicode characters.
+Obviously this still needs fixing.

 ### Version 0.1